hyrise/hyrise/README.md

 You can install the dependencies on your own or use the install.sh script (**recommended**) which installs all of the therein listed dependencies and submodules.
 The install script was tested under macOS (brew) and Ubuntu 17.04/17.10 (apt-get).

-See docs/dependencies.md for a detailled list of dependencies to use with `brew install` or `apt-get install`, depending on your platform.
+See [docs/dependencies.md](docs/dependencies.md) for a detailed list of dependencies to use with `brew install` or `apt-get install`, depending on your platform.
 As compilers, we generally use the most recent version of gcc and clang.
 Older versions may work, but are neither tested nor supported.

 ## Building and Tooling